Buchanosteidae: Goodradigbeeon

-A flattened buchanosteid from the Emsian Taemas-Weejasper Reef, it shares anatomical similarities with homostiids.
+A flattened buchanosteid from the Emsian Wee Jasper reef Reef, it shares anatomical similarities with homostiids.
 Unlike the other Taemas-Weejasper buchanosteids, Goodradigbeeon is known from at least one mostly articulated specimen.

 Narrominaspis

 A small, large-eyed stem buchanosteid, it is known from Late Lochkovian-aged strata of the Connemarra Formation in Central New South Wales.

 Parabuchanosteus

-Another one of the Taemas-Weejasper Reef buchanosteids, Parabuchanosteus was originally described as a species of Buchanosteus, but was then promoted to its own genus due to differences in anatomy.
+Another one of the Wee Jasper reef buchanosteids, Parabuchanosteus was originally described as a species of Buchanosteus, but was then promoted to its own genus due to differences in anatomy.
 The main difference between the two genera is that Parabuchanosteus has a somewhat shorter thoracic armor.

 Taemasosteus

 An "advanced" New South Wales buchanosteid, it has various anatomical features found in other arthrodire groups, such as coccosteids and homostiids, but not with other buchanosteids.

 Toombstosteus

-This genus is known from scrappy remains found in the Taemas-Weejasper Reef of Emsian New South Wales.
+This genus is known from scrappy remains found in the Wee Jasper reef of Emsian New South Wales.

 Uralosteus

 This genus is found in two Emsian-aged deposits in the Ural Mountains in the Autonomous Republic of Bashkortostan, Russia.
 The anatomy is similar, but distinct from other buchanosteids.
 The dermal surface of the armor has a unique pattern of crowded ridging.